MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 4. **Knowledge manager**: People in the organization may have taken on the role of knowledge manager and reached out to colleagues to get help curating specific topics.

-Only users who have the Who can create or edit topics permission link can edit or create a topic.
+Only users who have the **Who can create or edit topics permission** link can edit or create a topic.
 If the user is unable to edit or create a topic, they can reach out to the admin to get the required permissions.

-## Editing and creating topics in Viva Topics
+## Edit and create topics in Viva Topics

 Each topic contains a consistent set of AI generated properties that can be edited.